ChinikaC/Front-End_Project_Bookkeeper_App/README.md

 Next, open your terminal and type in this command: git clone git@github.com:ChinikaC/FrontEnd_Project_Bookkeeper_App.git

+3. Installation.02:<br>
-3. Go to your terminal and write the following commands:
+Go to your terminal and write the following commands:
-- For Node Modules: npm install or npm i
+- For Node Modules: `npm install or npm i`

 - For React Router: npm install react-router-dom \nnpm install --save styled-components